 Watercolor on paper

 '?????'This started as an experiment with a potato stamp.
 It seemed natural to me that the first shape I should cut should be a question mark.
 Why?
-Because life is full of questions.
+Because.

 Ink and watercolor on paper